Passed

 What it does

 This bill would expand federal criminal enforcement against organized retail and supply chain theft.
-It would allow prosecutors to add up the value of stolen goods over a 12-month period to meet federal theft thresholds, make retail theft offenses eligible for federal money laundering charges, authorize forfeiture of property tied to these crimes, and extend money laundering law to cover transactions using prepaid cards and gift cards.
-It would also temporarily create a coordination center within the Department of Homeland Security (DHS) to align federal law enforcement efforts against organized retail crime.
+It would allow prosecutors to aggregate the value of stolen goods over a 12-month period to meet federal charging thresholds, rather than requiring each individual theft to meet the threshold alone.
+It would also make retail theft offenses predicate crimes under the federal money laundering statute, authorize criminal forfeiture of proceeds from those offenses, expand money laundering law to cover transactions involving prepaid cards and gift cards, and temporarily create a coordination center within the Department of Homeland Security to align federal law enforcement efforts against organized retail crime.

 Who benefits